 The most updated information about the Lares Trek to Machu Picchu

-This is the most scenic trekking route which also gives you the opportunity to learn about local culture.
-In the Lares Valley you pass through the most isolated indigenous communities which are still keeping the Inca culture alive.
+While this is one of the most scenic trekking routes you can hike in Peru, it really shines with the opportunity to learn and experience the local culture.
+Hiking through the Lares Valley you will pass through the most isolated indigenous communities which are keeping the Inca culture alive.
 One of the highlights of this trek is the privilege to interact with the local people and learn about their way of life.
 There are six different routes through this valley, depending on where you start.
 Research each company carefully and ask exactly which route they take.
 Each route is incredibly picturesque, with majestic ice glaciers, shockingly blue glacial lakes, waterfalls, llamas, and alpacas.

 Lares Trek FAQs